kurbonaite/personal-website-DESIGN/README.md

 # personal-website-DESIGN
-My first ever sketch of a personal website.
+My first ever prototype of a scroll-down personal website.
 Created with Adobe Photoshop